dhh1128/codecraft.co/good-fences-make-good-neighbors.md

       Part of the issue is that big headers are hard to digest, mentally.
 See http://codecraft.co/2013/03/21/small-files-are-your-friends/.

-      This matters much more in high-level application code than it does in the headers for standard libraries, because we usually discover what we need to know about standard library functions and datatypes by reading a man page or similar documentation--not by browsing headers.
+      This matters much more in high-level application code than it does in the headers for standard libraries, because we usually discover what we need to know about standard library functions and datatypes by reading a man page or similar documentation &mdash; not by browsing headers.

       The headers in the c++ standard library have an additional dynamic that makes them outliers, which is that they're very template-centric.
 This means they not only have declarations, but also large blocks of implementation.

       My "declare too much" comment basically reflects the following mindset: ideally, a header should declare only what a *consumer* of your code needs to know, not what the *implementation* of your code needs to know.
 Anything else is "too much," at least in theory, because it will obscure your intent about interfaces and tempt other coders to use the code incorrectly.
-However, I am pragmatic--sometimes the juice is not worth the squeeze.
+However, I am pragmatic &mdash; sometimes the juice is not worth the squeeze.
   - author: dougbert
     date: 2013-05-16 11:08:51
     comment: |